 How long it takes: about an hour in the Instant Pot; a half hour on the stove

 Equipment you’ll need: either an Instant Pot or large soup pan

 Winter this year in Michigan has been absolutely relentless.
 Sub-zero temps, freezing rain, ice storms, and so much snow!
 Needless to say, this winter has been a big encouragement to create lots of new soup recipes.
 Nothing warms you up like a warm bowl of soup!

 I’ve been using my Instant Pot so much that my stove is getting a little jealous.
 This soup can easily be made on the stovetop but it’s even easier to make in the Instant Pot.

 With all the sickness floating around our house, we need all the soup we can get, and the lemon in this chicken orzo soup is perfect for those runny noses, coughs, and sore throats.
-First E’s pneumonia, now Ben is sick.
-FUN TIMES.

-Spring….where are you?
+Spring, where are you?
 We all need you.
 Michigan needs you!

 In the meantime, soup it is.

 This Instant Pot Lemon Chicken Orzo soup is a twist on a classic chicken noodle soup.
 I love chicken noodle soup (try my Instant Pot chicken noodle soup or Instant Pot Chicken and Rice Soup) but sometimes it’s fun to mix it up a little.

 I realize not everyone is all about their Instant Pot like I am, so I have instructions for a stovetop version, as well, and actually, the stovetop version takes a little less time.
 It takes a bit of time for the Instant Pot to come to pressure so you have to figure that time in too.